-• improve the health, wellbeing and learning outcomes for children in the early years
+CFLCs work in partnership with families and communities to improve the health, wellbeing and learning outcomes for children in their early years, from pregnancy to five years.

-• build on the existing strengths of families and communities
+CFLCs build on the existing strengths of families and communities and build capacity through partnerships with parents, caregivers, families, communities, and service providers.

 CFLCs align with the ecological model of human development, which places the child at the centre and recognises the influence of relationships within the settings of the family and the community.